FleetBoston Financial: History

 Fleet's oldest predecessor was The Massachusetts Bank founded in 1784.
 The Massachusetts Bank was the first federally chartered joint-stock owned bank in the United States and only the second bank to receive a charter in the United States.
 The bank's charter was signed by John Hancock and among its early account holders were such notable figures as Paul Revere, Samuel Adams, John Hancock and Henry Knox.
 The bank's founders were largely made up of merchants who wanted to use a U.S., rather than British bank to send money abroad.
 It was first headquartered at the old Manufactory House, near Boston Common.
 The bank was the only bank in the city of Boston until the Union Bank (later the Bank of New England) was founded in 1792.
 This bank became BankBoston which merged into Fleet in 1999.

 Providence Bank around the time of its founding in 1791.
 The building still stands on South Main Street.

 Fleet's direct predecessor began in Providence, Rhode Island in 1791 as the Providence Bank, founded by Rhode Island businessman John Brown.
 It joined the national banking system in 1865 as Providence National Bank.
 In 1951, it bought Union Trust Company to form Providence Union Bank and Trust Company.
-Three years later, it bought Industrial Trust Company to form Industrial National Bank.
+Three years later, it bought Industrial Trust Company (founded in 1886 by Samuel P. Colt) to form Industrial National Bank.
 In 1968, it became the leading subsidiary of Industrial National Corporation.

 Industrial began diversifying into non-bank financial services in the mid-1970s.
 To reflect this, it changed its name to Fleet Financial Group in 1982, with the banking subsidiary becoming Fleet National Bank.
 It then began an aggressive buying spree of banks outside Rhode Island, most notably the Bank of New England in 1991.
 In 1988, Fleet merged with Albany, New York–based Norstar Bancorp to form Fleet/Norstar Financial Group.
 The bank continued to operate as Norstar in New York until 1992, when the company readopted the Fleet Financial Group name.

 A night deposit box for National Shawmut Bank displaying the company symbol Chief Obbatinewat, located at a current Bank of America location in Boston.